 A prestigious global jewelry brand sought a solution to effectively manage its inventory of gift boxes.
 Its distinctive packaging elevates the purchase, adds value to the brand, and enhances the customer experience.
 The company wanted to ensure that the proper packaging was always available and used for the correct pieces.
 PT Next supported by:

-PT Next implemented technology that digitally labels each packaging item so the individual boutique can scan the inventory without having to read every bar code.
+PT Next implemented technology that digitally labels each packaging item so the boutique can scan the inventory without reading every bar code.
 This “non-line-of-sight” inventory scanning solution enables the boutique to review stock and automatically create replenishment reports.
 The brand ensured each boutique had the correct supply and availability of packaging, faster stock counting, and more accurate inventory reporting.
 This innovative solution also reduced the cost of excess packaging inventory.

 When one of the world’s most famous jewelry brands wanted help in monitoring their private high jewelry events, the team at PT Next came up with an innovative, portable, turnkey solution that could easily be moved from location to location.
 Only the brand’s most valuable clients are invited to privately browse and purchase some of its most beautiful and expensive pieces at these events.
 With the extremely high value of the jewelry on display, the brand wanted to know the location of every piece at any moment in time.